 I wish I could remember his name.
 Sadly, I don’t.
 But I do remember the lessons he taught me.
 Have faith in God, back it up with action, and no matter the pain you’re going through, be joyful!
 And….
 I remember his big ole smile.

-Many people have asked Emily and I why we have committed to join the team at Hospital Yojoa in Honduras.
+Many people have asked Emily and I why we have committed to full time medical ministry.
 They just didn’t understand how we could leave our family, friends, lifestyle, and income to move to another country and culture and live off the support of others.
 Well, this story, along with many others is why.

 Simply put; God called us: to use our skills and talents to serve others the way Jesus served, to leave behind a life of working to maintain a big house, Disney vacations, and private school educations, and to walk into a life of working to alleviate suffering, show the love of Christ, and to store our treasures in Heaven.
 He has asked us to have faith, act, and be joyful along the way.